YTushar18/pasteIt/readme.md

-Sure!
-Here’s a vibrant and well-structured GitHub README for your Smart Clipboard Browser Extension 🚀.

 📋 Smart Clipboard - Your Ultimate Copy-Paste Manager 🚀

 📌 Smart Clipboard is a powerful browser extension that lets you store multiple copied text snippets, autofill forms, and reorder your clipboard with drag & drop.
 Whether you’re filling out job applications, saving reusable text, or just copying multiple things at once, this extension makes life easier!